This post is brought to you by Bare Snacks, but all words and eats are my own. Thanks for supporting the sponsors that keep me hungry!

 They’re perfectly sweet, chewy, and moist, with hints of pumpkin and apple.

-Ready to fall in love?
+Ready to fall in love with bliss balls?

 - gluten-free old-fashioned rolled oats